 The field can be of any type (although it won’t work if

-and can have any ID.
-It’s probably best not to call it anything obvious
+type="hidden") and can have any ID.
+It’s probably best not to call it anything obvious like

 You then need to make sure your users don’t fill it out.
 That usually means using CSS to hide the field in some way.
 Please consider all types of users – how will your honeypot field appear to screenreader users, for example?
 It might be a good idea to add a label telling the user to leave the field blank, and then hiding both the field and its label.